 Uterine exploration to remove any placental fragments will be more difficult after injecting oxytocin.
 Be sure that the placenta is complete before administering oxytocin.

 In addition, massage the uterus to help uterine retraction.

-• The heart rate and blood pressure, and the amount of vaginal bleeding, while waiting for the placenta to deliver.
-Monitoring should be maintained after expulsion of the placenta (every 15 minutes for the first hour, then every 30 minutes for the next hour) as the risk of haemorrhage persists.
+– Heart rate, blood pressure, the amount of blood loss, while waiting for the placenta to deliver and after placental expulsion (every 15 minutes for the first hour, then every 30 minutes for the next hour) as the risk of PPH persists.

 Figure 8.1 - Placental separation has occurred if the cord fails to retract with abdominal pressure

 Examine the placenta to verify that it has been completely expelled.
 The uterus can only retract properly if it is empty.
 Sooner or later, retained debris will lead to haemorrhage or infection.

 Examination of the membranous sac

 Straighten the sac by inserting a hand into it, looking for a vessel that ends abruptly— indicating that there might be a succenturiate lobe remaining in the uterus—or for a tear pointing to retained membrane.
 In these cases, manual uterine exploration may be required (Chapter 9, Section 9.3).

 Examination of the maternal surface of the placenta

 Regular, bright red cotyledons.
 Any holes, roughened or depressed areas, or any deep cuts that fail to line up when the cotyledons are brought together may suggest retained placenta, requiring uterine exploration.